 Can potassium supplements help?

 There is limited research in this area, but a few scientists have conducted research that looked at whether increasing potassium could improve RA symptoms.
 One landmark study in 2008 showed a strong “anti-pain effect” of high-level potassium supplementation.
 In fact, nearly half of those who took 6,000 milligrams of potassium daily for 28 days reported a 33 percent reduction in their arthritis pain.
 Another one-third of the participants reported a moderate decrease in pain.

 One thing to keep in mind, though, is that supplements are not always a good idea.
-High doses of certain nutrients, including potassium, can be hard on your body.
+High doses of certain nutrients, including potassium, can have dangerous side effects.
 Potassium supplements can cause stomach problems, including nausea, vomiting, and diarrhea.
 Higher doses can even lead to muscle weakness, paralysis, and heart problems.